1dayac/Novel-X/README.md

 git submodule update --init --recursive
 ```

-Novel-X is a pipeline based on a popular Snakemake workflow management system and consist of multiple steps and requires a lot of external sofware.
+Novel-X is a pipeline based on a popular Snakemake workflow management system and consists of multiple steps and requires a lot of external sofware.

 Python dependencies are listed in requrements.txt file.
 The can be downloded and installed with following command: